Sayantan-s/apply-mate/README.md

 Built to reduce application fatigue and help you focus on roles where you’re genuinely a strong fit.

+> If you are running this project locally make sure you have `jq` & `ngrok` installed and running this command `bun dev:ngrok`.
+If it gives you permission denied error run this: `chmod +x start.sh` and try again.

 ### 🛠️ Languages and Tools

 <img src="https://cdn.svgporn.com/logos/typescript-icon.svg" width="48">&nbsp;<img src=https://nuxt.com/assets/design-kit/icon-green.png width="48">